SuzukiHonoka/spaceship/README.md

 ## TODO
 - support doh/dot as dns resolver
-- support traffic routing
-- integrate common transfer interface

 ## Legal statement
-This program now only available for the repo members, sharing it to any other one is strongly forbidden.
+This program is provided as it is, absolutely without any warranty, and it's only available for the repo members, sharing it to any other one is strongly forbidden.
 Also, while you are using the program, you must obey the laws in your current living country.
 **ANY KIND OF ILLEGAL INTENTION BY USING THIS PROGRAM ARE STRONGLY FORBIDDEN**